Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Introduction

 defines a bounded two-cocycle.
-It follows from the simplicity of the group ${\rm Ham}(M;\omega)$ \cite{banyagapaper} that the set of cohomology classes of $\{\operatorname{Def}_a\}$ is linearly independent in the 2nd bounded cohomology group of $\widetilde{\rm Ham}(M,\omega)$. \item In \cite{fooosing}, we will study a generalization of Theorem \ref{uncount} to a K\"ahler surface $M$, which is a smoothing of a toric orbifold with $A_n$-type singularities.
-See Section \ref{sec:cubic} for the $A_2$-case. \item At the final stage of completing this paper, a paper \cite{Borman} appears in the arXiv which discusses a result related to Theorem \ref{uncount} (3) using \cite{abreu}. \end{enumerate} \end{rem}
+It follows from the perfectness of the group ${\rm Ham}(M;\omega)$ \cite[Corollary 4.3.2 (1)]{banyagabook} that the set of cohomology classes of $\{\operatorname{Def}_a\}$ is linearly independent in the 2nd bounded cohomology group of $\widetilde{\rm Ham}(M,\omega)$.
+In fact, if otherwise, we can find a nonzero linear combination of elements from $\{\operatorname{Def}_a\}$ which is a coboundary.
+Namely we have